home | resources | diagnostic pathways

 IgH/TCR to be sent to appropriate laboratories to determine MRD marker depending on patient age.

-BM histologyNot required if diagnosis confirmed by flow in the PB or aspirate.
+Bone marrow histologyNot required if diagnosis confirmed by flow in the PB or aspirate.
 If ambiguous lineage leukaemia in the PB or aspirate, trephine is required.

-ALL at follow-up
+Investigations for ALL at follow-up

 MorphologyBlast count